COVID19Tracking/website/README.md

 ## Development

-The website is built on [GatsbyJS](https://www.gatsbyjs.org/).
+This website is built on [GatsbyJS](https://www.gatsbyjs.org/).
 If you are not familiar with Gatsby, we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).

 ### Install